 - Running the ALTER TAG statement requires some privileges for the graph space.
 Otherwise, NebulaGraph throws an error. - Before you alter properties for a tag, make sure that the properties are not indexed.
 If the properties contain any indexes, the conflict error [ERROR (-1005)]: Conflict! will occur when you ALTER TAG.
-For more information on dropping an index, see DROP INDEX.
+For more information on dropping an index, see DROP INDEX. - The property name must be unique in a tag.
+If you add a property with the same name as an existing property or a dropped property, the operation fails.

-- tag\name: Specifies the tag name that you want to alter.
+- tag_name: Specifies the tag name that you want to alter.
 You can alter only one tag in one statement.
 Before you alter a tag, make sure that the tag exists in the current working graph space.
-If the tag does not exist, an error will occur when you alter it - Multiple ADD, DROP, and CHANGE clauses are permitted in a single ALTER TAG statement, separated by commas.
+If the tag does not exist, an error will occur when you alter it. - Multiple ADD, DROP, and CHANGE clauses are permitted in a single ALTER TAG statement, separated by commas. - When a property value is set to NOT NULL using ADD or CHANGE, a default value must be specified for the property, that is, the value of DEFAULT must be specified. - When using CHANGE to modify the data type of a property: - Only the length of a FIXED_STRING or an INT can be increased.
+The length of a STRING or an INT cannot be decreased. - Only the data type conversions from FIXED_STRING to STRING and from FLOAT to DOUBLE are allowed.

-''' nebula> CREATE TAG IF NOT EXISTS t1 (p1 string, p2 int); nebula> ALTER TAG t1 ADD (p3 int, p4 string); nebula> ALTER TAG t1 TTL_DURATION = 2, TTL_COL = "p2"; nebula> ALTER TAG t1 COMMENT = 'test1'; nebula> ALTER TAG t1 ADD (p5 double NOT NULL DEFAULT 0.4 COMMENT 'p5') COMMENT='test2'; '''
+''' nebula> CREATE TAG IF NOT EXISTS t1 (p1 string, p2 int); nebula> ALTER TAG t1 ADD (p3 int32, fixed_string(10)); nebula> ALTER TAG t1 TTL_DURATION = 2, TTL_COL = "p2"; nebula> ALTER TAG t1 COMMENT = 'test1'; nebula> ALTER TAG t1 ADD (p5 double NOT NULL DEFAULT 0.4 COMMENT 'p5') COMMENT='test2'; // Change the data type of p3 in the TAG t1 from INT32 to INT64, and that of p4 from FIXED_STRING(10) to STRING. nebula> ALTER TAG t1 CHANGE (p3 int64, p4 string); [ERROR(-1005)]: Unsupported! '''